 The documentary basis for the political portraits in the novel is firmly grounded, then, and attested by contemporaries.
-Similarly the political issues - the Game laws, the press servilely dependent on its advertisers, the Navy estimates - are very specific issues; even Nevil's programme for opening museums on Sundays was the sort of thing radicals found themselves caught up in; it was still an issue in William Morris's 1877 lecture, 'The Decorative Arts'.
+Similarly the political issues-the Game laws, the press servilely dependent on its advertisers, the Navy estimates-are very specific issues; their specificity even becomes comic with part of Nevil's platform being his campaign for opening museums on Sundays.
+Though museum opening was taken seriously by radicals-it is not merely a comic dig at Nevil; it is the sort of thing the radicals must have found themselves caught up in; it was still an issue for William Morris in 1877.4

-Such documentary specificity is basic to the political accuracy of the novel.
-Although larger issues, ideas rather than particular reforms, are discussed in the novel - capitalism, the existence of a leisure class, the role of the clergy as establishment lackeys - many of the conversations are firmly based on specific, contemporary issues.
-So we encounter the future of Gibraltar, the war against the Chinese, the Manchester free traders.
-Margaret Harris has explored this topicality of the novel.
-Both components are necessarily there, the general issues and the specific details.
-One of the concerns of Beauchamp's Career is the problem of translating political enthusiasm, abstract political conviction, into specific political action.
-The documentary detail is necessary to show the political objectives of that moment in time; and then we can see how far away those specific objectives are from political ideals and abstractions and enthusiasms.
-Nevil's initial theoretical political enthusiasm has to be tested by its ability to survive the mundane and trivial documentary detail, and to realise that not all that detail is unimportant.
+Such documentary specificity is also basic to the political accuracy of the novel.
+Although larger issues-ideas rather than particular reforms-are discussed in the novel-capitalism, the existence of a leisure class, the role of the clergy as establishment lackeys-many of the conversations are firmly based on specific contemporary issues.
+So we encounter the future of Gibraltar, the war against the Chinese, the Manchester free-traders.
+Both components are necessarily there-the general issues and the specific details.
+One of the concerns of Beauchamp's Career is the problem of translating political enthusiasm, abstract political convic-